The Night Sky City Pages display where and when the planets in our solar system are visible in the sky from a location of your choice.

 Real-time animation

 Click on LIVE at the bottom to see a representation of the current sky above the selected location.
-Click again or drag the progress bar to leave real-time mode.
+Click again or drag the timeline to leave real-time mode.
 Selecting a different date or time will also deactivate real-time mode.

 Object visibility

 Once you have selected an object to follow, the Interactive Night Sky Map gives a general indication of the viewing conditions for that object.
-The following visibility indications are available for the Sun, Moon, planets, individual stars, and comets, but not for constellations.
+The following visibility indications are available for the Sun, Moon, planets, individual stars, and comets, but not for constellations and asterisms.

-• The progress bar is color-coded to visualize the stages of visibility over the course of the selected date, ranging from a shade of red (no visibility) to a shade of green (best possible visibility).
+• The timeline is color-coded to visualize the stages of visibility over the course of the selected date, ranging from a shade of red (no visibility) to a shade of green (best possible visibility).

-• The search panel provides an additional description of the viewing conditions.
+• The info panel provides an additional description of the viewing conditions.
 It includes an eye icon

 , a binocular icon